caffellatte/undertherules/README.md

 # UTR-Sociometry

-Software provides data capture and subsequent processing and analysis of the data earned from the social networks.
+Flexible environment for social network analysis (SNA).
+Software provides full-cycle of retrieving and subsequent processing data from the social networks.

-> Track, find, mining, parsing & analyzing data from social networks.
+> parsing & analyzing social networks data.

 The aim of the development of the automated system is to replace the existing solutions a new, more flexible tool, adapted to the needs of the researcher.